 Additional, non-discounted downtown parking can be found in the Atrium Garage (645 W Prospect), 645 Prospect Prospect Garage, Ameritrust Garage (900 Prospect), Gateway Prospect Parking (944/1002 Prospect Ave) and Osborne 1057 Prospect Garage.
 More parking information can be found here.

 Parking downtown can be tricky.
 That's why we also strongly encourage walking, biking or taking public transportation to get to our forums.
 The City Club is served by two RTA routes: the 24/7 HealthLine and the "free with a smile" E-Line trolley.
 There is also a new UH Bike Share station right across the street.
-Use discount code C1TYCLUB for a half-hour of free ride time!
+Use discount code G3TR1D1NG for a 30 minute credit to your UHBikes membership!

 In June of 1912, the seed for The City Club of Cleveland was planted when Mayo Fesler, secretary of the Municipal Association, and Western Reserve University professor Augustus Hatton invited a group of civic-minded young men to discuss the possibility of a city club in Cleveland.
 Throughout the Progressive Era, city clubs had been formed in many major cities—New York, Chicago, Boston, St. Louis, and others.
 Fesler and Hatton believed a similar club would help Cleveland citizens find solutions to some of the problems vexing the city.
 Six weeks later, the committee formed to investigate the idea reported: “A city club will furnish a meeting place for men of all shades of opinion, political beliefs, and social relations,” adding that “accurate information on public questions is a fundamental need in all our cities, and … a free, open discussion of these problems is the most effective way of securing and disseminating such information.”